 This dramatic change is still just an oxidation reaction, but with heat added.
 That is why it is much more dramatic than the room-temperature pre-cooking reaction.

-To prevent this reaction, try soaking the potatoes in a slightly acidic bath before cooking.
+To prevent oxidation, try soaking the potatoes in a slightly acidic bath before cooking.
 Add the juice from half a lemon or a couple of teaspoons of vinegar to the soaking water for your potatoes.
 Pour that liquid off before cooking.

 In the crockpot or pressure cooker, make sure that the liquid you are cooking in covers the potatoes completely.
 This will help prevent oxidation.